Jon Sciambi: Career

+Jon announced several games during the 2009 World Baseball Classic.

 He formerly worked in South Florida sports radio on 790 The Ticket.
 Sciambi left the radio show on April 4, 2008, to focus on broadcasting for the Atlanta Braves.
 Prior to being on 790, Sciambi was a talk show host on WQAM for several years.

 On January 4, 2021, Marquee Sports Network named Sciambi as play-by-play announcer for its Chicago Cubs telecasts following the resignation of the former play-by-play announcer, Len Kasper.
 He also continues to call regular-season and postseason games on ESPN Radio; in October 2022, it was announced that Sciambi will take over as the lead announcer for ESPN Radio's postseason coverage in the 2023 season, replacing Dan Shulman.

 Sciambi succeeded Matt Vasgersian and took over the main play-by-play calls for the MLB: The Show video game series starting with MLB The Show 22.
 He did play-by-play calls for MLB The Show 23 along with former MLB player Chris Singleton.

+He will be calling select Minnesota Timberwolves games during the 2026-2027 NBA season.
+Marking his first year with the team.
+Sciambi will share play-by-play duties with Kevin Calabro, Michael Grady, and Alan Horton.